tstuefe/JEP387/jep.md

 _Replace the current scheme with a traditional power-2-based buddy allocator._

-In this scheme, chunks are sized in power-of-two steps from a minimum size up to a maximum size (these chunk sizes apply to both class and non-class space).
+Within such a scheme, chunks are sized in power-of-two steps from a minimum size up to a maximum size (these chunk sizes apply to both class and non-class space).

 The maximum size shall be large enough to serve any possible Metaspace allocation ("root chunk").
 The memory range of a VirtualSpaceNode would consist of a series of n root chunks.
 Its borders would be aligned to root chunk size.